milbrdm/diaoyu/README.md

    ```

 ## Templates and UI
-Templates under `core/templates/` extend `base.html`, which loads Tabler CSS and JS from CDN.
-Replace with local assets as needed.
+Templates under `core/templates/` extend `base.html`, which loads Tabler CSS and
+JS from CDN.
+The Django admin uses `django-simpleui` for a cleaner look.
+Replace the CDN links with local assets as needed.